akileshjayakumar/v1/README.md

-# Portfolio Website Project
+# Portfolio Website

-Welcome to my Personal Website project!
+Welcome to my Personal Portfolio Website!
 This website showcases my skills, projects and experiences.
 Built with Next.js, TypeScript, React, and Tailwind CSS, this site is designed to be responsive, accessible, and user-friendly.

 ## Key Features